-The chairman is a member ex officio of the elementary and intermediate school inspection committee.
-This committee has the responsibility of surveying and evaluating the elementary and intermediate school and its work.
+The chairman is a member ex officio of the elementary school and junior academy inspection committee.
+This committee has the responsibility of surveying and evaluating the elementary school and junior academy and their work.

 The secretary keeps a record of each meeting in a permanent record book, issues orders for money in the payment of accounts or obligations, and carries on the necessary correspondence for the board.